JackoCoolio/todo-rs/README.md

 A command-line todo list tracker written in Rust.

 ## Installation
-Note that `todo` is only supported on Linux for now.
 1. Clone the repository with `git clone https://github.com/JackoCoolio/todo`
 2. `cd todo`
 3. Build with `cargo build`